 Task 6.
 Annual Workshop.
-BC Hydro will host workshops at least annually with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring Program.
-The workshops will provide a forum for exchanging ideas and data among and between Site C Fisheries and Aquatic Habitat Monitoring Program teams, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
-Proponents involved in this Program will participate in the workshops, which are expected to also include key personnel from other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, agencies, First Nations, BC Hydro, and independent scientists reviewing the programs.
-Information will be presented with respect to this Program's management question and hypotheses.
+BC Hydro will host workshops at least annually with the objectives of reviewing key results from the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
+The workshops will provide a forum for exchanging ideas and data among contractors, and provide input regarding adapting programs to better answer each program's management questions and hypotheses.
+Proponents involved in this program will participate in the workshops, which are expected to also include key personnel from other components of the Site

-7 Condition #18 of the Federal Decision Statement for the Project.
+&lt;sup>7 Condition #18 of the Federal Decision Statement for the Project.